Escape-Technologies/mookme/README.md

 The arguments that would be normally passed by git to the hook

+- `-r --run-all` (optional)

+Skip the selection of hooks to run based on git-staged files, and run hooks of every package for this type

 ### Writing hooks

 With `mookme`, your hooks are stored in JSON files called `{hook-type}.json` where the hook type is one of the available git hooks, eg :